tarajaneseton/FlowerBed/README.md

 f.
 Reflection on key design challenges, innovations and how they were solved (with examples).
 3. Evaluation (academic standard: distinction level detail: section required for distinction) – 10%
 a.
 Analysis with embedded examples of key code refactoring, reuse, smells.

 b.
 Implementation and effective use of ‘advanced’ programming principles(with examples).

+After building the basic functionality for Flowerbeds: 2 boards that are 10x10 in size with coordinates, 6 ships of different sizes and XYZ, I need to go back and incorporate modularisation into my code.
+I referred back to my UML diagram and edited the classes that I had originally planned.
+I began separating my code into separate files, I started with the simplest functions first that had the fewest amount of dependencies: XYZ.
+I faced difficulties when trying to import the addFlowerbedPiece function.
+Due to the way I had created thefunction it was hard t o know which dependencies were needed.
+So I decided to pause on building modules and continue creating the game logic instead.
+In hindsight if I had taken the time to learn and understand OOP and modularisation to begin with i could have started from a better place.

 c.
 Featuresshowcase and embedded innovations(with examples) - opportunity to ‘highlight’ best bits.

 d.
 Improved algorithms – research, design, implementation, and tested confirmation (with examples).

+Added modularisation
+Added Node.js (?) - original tutorial uses things like queryselector however i needed to change this to work with node.
+I wanted to implement node because xyz
 e.
 Reflective review, opportunitiesto improve and continued professional development.